 Slopes steeper than 3 to 1 and areas not required to be mowed should be planted to wildflowers and native grasses, encouraged to naturalize or landscaped.
+Pollinator-beneficial vegetation should be promoted in these areas.

-Do not leave a narrow strip (less than 30 feet) between the main roadway and outer roads.
-Areas between the main roadway and the outer roads 30 feet wide or less should be moved the entire width with each cycle.
-Areas wider than 30 feet may be moved 15 feet in each direction each cycle.
+Do not leave a narrow strip (less than one additional pass) between the main roadway and outer roads.
+Areas between the main roadway and the outer roads 30 feet wide or less should be mowed the entire width with each cycle.

 An urban area is where the surrounding land is dominated by housing developments and commercial properties.
 There are no large gaps of areas without housing or commercial development.
 Each urban area should be evaluated to determine the extent of mowing needed.
-Urban areas may be moved more often and wider but the intent is to reduce the total acres moved and number of moving cycles.
+Urban areas may be mowed more often and wider but the intent is to reduce the total acres mowed and number of mowing cycles.

 Community mowing may be done for special events, festivals and fairs.
-This mowing is not limited to one pass.
+This mowing should be one pass.
 All mowing must be part of the planning process to avoid unnecessary mowing.

-PGRs may be used to reduce trimming around guardrails, guard cables, sign posts and sight distance areas.
+PGRs mixed with a broadleaf herbicide may be used to reduce mowing cycles and trimming around guardrails, guard cables, sign posts and sight distance areas.
 Selectively applying herbicides to control brush up to 50 feet from the roadway is permitted.

-An additional mowing cycle may be added and coordinated statewide if growing conditions require it.
+The number of mowing cycles may be adjusted and coordinated statewide if growing conditions require it.